Welcome to SARCNET

 Finally, keep up to date with all our news and events and register to participate in our on-line forums.
 You can also subscribe to our YouTube channel.
+If you live in the southern states of Australia, you can call in to our daily afternoon SARCNET on 7105kHz LSB.
 Don’t forget that when you set up your own School Amateur Radio Club and your school is listed here, you can contribute to this site by sending us your own news articles, activities and missions.
 You will also receive our regular SARC newsletter by e-mail.

 Your School Amateur Radio Club

 School Amateur Radio Club members are a select group of students